yuanaichi/shark-pool-web/README.md

-# GaoPool
+# Shark pool
-the Gao pool is a bitcoineum mining pool
+the Shark pool is a bitcoineum mining pool

 ## dev